XPH0816/webdav-deploy-action/Readme.md

 # WebDAV Deploy Action

-Sync your GitHub repository with your store on WooCart.com.
+Sync your GitHub repository with your store on WooCart.com. / Any WebDAV Support Platform

 ## Inputs